 - 2 tsp fresh ground pepper

-Serve these with Charleston style coleslaw for a complete meal.
-This fish is wonderful on its own or served with warm tortillas (it’s easy to find gluten free and grain free at the supermarket), fresh avocado slices, chopped cilantro and hot sauce for quick and easy fish taco.
+- This fish is wonderful on its own or served with warm tortillas (it’s easy to find gluten free and grain free at the supermarket), fresh avocado slices, chopped cilantro and hot sauce for quick and easy fish taco.
+You can also serve these with Charleston-style coleslaw for a complete meal.

 - Category: American, Seafood, Fish